Understanding Anxiety Disorders

 If you’re living with anxiety disorder, you may notice muscle tension and aches and pains—or you might be more easily irritated with people and situations.
 You might also worry often, possibly finding it difficult to turn the intrusive or negative thoughts “off.”

-Feeling a loss of control and nervousness
+Sensing a loss of control and nervousness

-Rapid heartbeat, trouble breathing and dizziness
+Rapid heartbeat, trouble breathing, and dizziness

+Anxiety disorders can also manifest as physical symptoms.
 Many who live with an anxiety disorder might find that they can become so nervous that their heart rate and blood pressure increase.
 This can lead to a range of symptoms as a result, including rapid breathing or difficulty breathing.
 Dizziness and vision changes might follow, depending on the severity of the symptoms experienced.

 Sweating